cenacchi2000/MDD_Diagnosis/README.md

 from the `speech_recognized` event stream, so there is no console input during assessments.

-When running on the robot the script switches the chat system to "silent" mode after greeting the patient so that general conversation does not interrupt the questionnaires.
-The previous mode is restored when the program finishes.
+When running on the robot the script no longer switches the chat system to "silent" mode.
+Questions are asked in normal conversation mode throughout the assessment so that answers are captured without interruption.

-Set `USE_LLM=1` to let an external language model rephrase prompts before speaking them.
-By default the exact questionnaire text is used.

-Each questionnaire is optional: before starting one you will be asked whether to proceed.
-Answer "yes" to run it or "no" to skip all remaining questionnaires.

-When running on the robot the script automatically switches the chat system to "silent" mode so that general conversation does not interrupt the questionnaires.
-The previous mode is restored when the program finishes.
+After greeting the patient the program collects demographic details such as name, birth date and occupation.
+Once those questions are completed Ameca asks whether to proceed with the assessment questionnaires.
+Only if the patient agrees do the pain and mood inventories begin.

 Set `USE_LLM=1` to let an external language model rephrase prompts before speaking them.
 By default the exact questionnaire text is used.

 Each questionnaire is optional: before starting one you will be asked whether to proceed.
 Answer "yes" to run it or "no" to skip all remaining